agrawalprash/traceable-mixnets/README.md

 ### Accessibility

-The git tree contains source code for our DB-SM and DB-RSM proofs under directory `db-sm-rsm`, source code for the zkSNARK-based set membership and reverse set membership proofs under directory `zksnark-sm-rsm`, and source code for the cpSNARK-Set based set membership proof under directory `cpsnark-sm`.
+The git tree contains source code for our DB-SM and DB-RSM proofs under directory `db-sm-rsm`, source code for the zkSNARK-based proofs under directory `zksnark-sm-rsm`, and source code for the cpSNARK-Set based set membership proof under directory `cpsnark-sm`.
 In addition, it contains sample reports containing our experiment outputs on our test hardware setup under directory `sample-reports` and Dockerfiles for each of our experiments at the top-level.
 We use these Dockerfiles to build the following Docker images and publish them on [Docker Hub](https://hub.docker.com/):

 - image `tmpets/db-sm-rsm:v1` for experiment 1 (running our DB-SM and DB-RSM proofs)
 - image `tmpets/zksnark-sm-rsm:v1` for experiment 2 (running single-prover set membership and reverse set membership proofs using Merkle tree based zkSNARKs)